huggingface/blog/nystromformer.md

 ```

-### Using Nyströmformer with Huggingface
+### Using Nyströmformer with HuggingFace

-Nyströmformer for Masked Language Modeling (MLM) is available on Huggingface.
+Nyströmformer for Masked Language Modeling (MLM) is available on HuggingFace.
 Currently, there are 4 checkpoints, corresponding to various sequence lengths: [`nystromformer-512`](https://huggingface.co/uw-madison/nystromformer-512), [`nystromformer-1024`](https://huggingface.co/uw-madison/nystromformer-1024), [`nystromformer-2048`](https://huggingface.co/uw-madison/nystromformer-2048), and [`nystromformer-4096`](https://huggingface.co/uw-madison/nystromformer-4096).
 The number of landmarks, \\(m\\), can be controlled using the `num_landmarks` parameter in the [`NystromformerConfig`](https://huggingface.co/docs/transformers/v4.18.0/en/model_doc/nystromformer#transformers.NystromformerConfig).
 Let's take a look at a minimal example of Nyströmformer for MLM:

 ```python
 from transformers import AutoTokenizer, NystromformerForMaskedLM